Camden City School District: History

 In 2016, the district partnered with Camden's six charter school operators to introduce a city-wide enrollment system to create a simple, equitable way for families to choose to attend any district, charter, or renaissance school.
-Today, all but one of Camden's publicly funded schools participate in Camden Enrollment.
+Since then, all but one of Camden's publicly funded schools participate in Camden Enrollment.

+In 2016, the state committed $133 million to renovate Camden High School.
+The graduation rate had gone up by 17 percentage points in five years, while the dropout rate had been cut in half.
+The District-led pre-school program has become a highlight.

-In 2016, Cooper B. Hatch Family School and MetEast High School were consolidated into the building that had been occupied by the Hatch School, providing access to a gymnasium and auditorium for students in the high school program; the combined school, serving grades 6-12, has since been renamed as the Camden Big Picture Learning Academy.
+In 2016, Cooper B. Hatch Family School and MetEast High School were consolidated into the building that had been occupied by the Hatch School, providing access to a gymnasium and auditorium for students in the high school program; the combined school, serving grades 6–12, has since been renamed as the Camden Big Picture Learning Academy.

 In the wake of declining enrollment, poor performance and a deteriorating facility constructed in 1926, Charles Sumner Elementary School was closed at the end of the 2016–17 school year.

+In 2017–18, Camden students who took the state PARCC test showed year-on-year progress since the test was first administered in 2014–15.
+About 15.7% of district students were proficient in language arts, with about 11% testing proficient in math, compared to 50% statewide on both subjects.

-Due to weather-related problems in 2018, Riletta Twyne Cream Family School and Yorkship Family School, both K-8 schools, were caused to close.
+In 2018, Riletta Twyne Cream Family School and Yorkship Family School, both K-8 schools, were closed due to weather-related problems.
 R.T.
-Cream Family School, housed in a 27-year-old building, experienced water pipe damage due to the pipes being exposed to cold temperatures by being located close to the roof of the building.
+Cream Family School, housed in building opened in 1991, experienced water pipe damage due to the pipes being exposed to cold temperatures by being located close to the roof of the building.
 Yorkship Family School's 100-year-old building, on the other hand, experienced heating problems, and had to be closed alongside R.T.
 Cream Family School.